 As simple as it is to build the Mojito, there are plenty of wrong ways to do it.
 For instance, some people think the muddler is supposed to be used over the ice.
 They will throw everything into a glass and try to mash it all up right through the ice chunks.
 If that’s how you learned to make a Mojito (or any muddled cocktail), you are doing it wrong.
 The muddler is not to be used through ice.
 Use it directly on the sugar, or the mint, or whatever needs to be muddled.
 Ice will only get in the way and decrease the tool’s effectiveness.

 Another mistake people commit is abusing the mint.
 Don’t do it.
 It’s tempting, especially if you enjoy the Gin Basil Smash, to really get in there and grind away at those leaves.
 Extracting the flavor and color from basil is one thing, but mint will become bitter if you go at it too strongly.
 Gently rubbing the leaves or even just tearing them is enough handling to release the flavor.

-You can't make a good Mojito without fresh lime juice.
-It has been a while since I have pushed this issue, but come on, are you really going to make one of these with Rose's or some other bottled substitute?
-For heaven's sake, don't use a sour mix.
+You can’t make a good Mojito without fresh lime juice.
+It has been a while since we have pushed this issue, but come on, are you really going to make one of these with Rose’s or some other bottled substitute?
+For heaven’s sake, don’t use a sour mix.
 Of course, you could choose to add a few items.
-I have heard muddling some chunks of watermelon can bring wonderful results.
-While you're at it, why not try cherries, blackberries or strawberries?
+We have heard muddling some chunks of watermelon can bring wonderful results.
+While you’re at it, why not try cherries, blackberries or strawberries?
 The variations you can create by just dropping in a few pieces of fruit are endless.
 And if you can add fruit, you might as well float some dark rum on top, or better yet some overproof Demerara.
-Come to think of it, I guess I do like the Mojito after all.
+Come to think of it, we do like the Mojito after all.